cjpassalacqua/cjpassalacqua/README.md

 # Hi, I'm Christian — AI Cloud Security Engineer (In Progress)

-I’m transitioning into **Cloud & Cybersecurity** with an emphasis on AI, combining hands-on AWS labs, security fundamentals, and real-world problem solving from healthcare and IT workflows.
+I’m transitioning into **Cloud & Cybersecurity** with specialization in AI automation, combining hands-on AWS labs, security fundamentals, and real-world problem solving.
 I’m building a portfolio that shows real technical work, not fluff.
+Follow me on my journey!

 ---